steveculshaw/Fantasy-Companion/README.md

 ## Changes

+Version: 0.8.50 Remove the pack db files, make pack binary with the .gitattributes file, and HOPE IT WORKS !!!

 Version: 0.7.49 Update to Foundry v11 ... as to whether the compendiums, BR2 world actions, etc. work???

 Version: 0.6.48 Start on summon animal power modifiers